 Alzheimer's

-The video below contains key highlights of latest research results, including those of YouthBio, investigating therapeutic benefits of partial reprogramming of the brain in animal models of Alzheimer’s, memory loss, cognitive decline, adult neurogenesis etc.:
+This video contains key highlights of latest research results, including those of YouthBio, investigating therapeutic benefits of partial reprogramming of the brain in animal models of Alzheimer’s, memory loss, cognitive decline, adult neurogenesis etc.

 “controlled [Yamanaka factors] induction … prevented the development of several hallmarks of Alzheimer’s disease, including cognitive decline and altered molecular signatures, in the 5xFAD mouse model [of Alzheimer’s Disease]”